christophsax/seasonal/README.md

     series(m, c("forecast.forecasts", "d1"))

-You can use either the unique short names of X-13 (such as `d1`), or the the long names (such as `forecasts`).
+You can use either the unique short names of X-13 (such as `d1`), or the long names (such as `forecasts`).
 Because the long table names are not unique, they need to be combined with the spec name (`forecast`).
 See `?series` for a complete list of options.